-Skip to main content
+Skip to cookies Skip to main content

-Experience the Icefields Parkway – A Scenic Drive of a Lifetime
+Experience the Icefields Parkway: A Scenic Drive of a Lifetime

 Easy to travel in a day, the Icefields Parkway might only be 232 kilometres long (144 miles), but it’s one of the world’s most spectacular driving routes.
 Named one of the top 10 drives in the world by Condé Nast Traveler, the Icefields Parkway links Banff National Park and Jasper National Park in the Canadian Rockies, along the way taking in mountain peaks, turquoise lakes, and over 100 glaciers, including the Athabasca Glacier.